EBI-LRG/lrg-website/lrg-request.md

 ##### If your gene of interest already has a Public LRG record:

-Please <a href="mailto:contact@lrg-sequence.org">contact us</a> if the information in the record is incorrect, or if you think additional transcripts or information are required.
+Please <a href="mailto:{{ site.email_contact }}">contact us</a> if the information in the record is incorrect, or if you think additional transcripts or information are required.

 If an LRG does not exist for your gene of interest you can request one to be made.